gabrielrotbart/microsoft_translator/README.md

    # =>  "until then girl"
 ```

-To detect languages, pass in text block to detecth method
+For language detection, pass in text block to detect method (max 1,000 characters)

 ```ruby
 spanish = "hasta luego muchacha"